-Learning about 521-bit elliptic-curve Diffie-Hellman cryptography, or 521-bit ECC for short, is best done by learning what it was built upon.
-ECC is very complicated math, and it’s easier if we start at the beginning of how cryptography started.
+Learning about 521-bit elliptic-curve Diffie-Hellman cryptography, or 521-bit ECC for short is best done by learning what it was built upon.
+ECC encryption is very complicated math, and it’s easier if we start at the beginning of how cryptography started.

 If you already have a good handle on encryption, skip ahead to the part on 521-bit ECC right now.
 If not, take the time to learn about how encryption started in a very basic way, to its evolution during World War II, to what it had to become thanks to modern computing power.
-This will help you better understand encryption in general before examining ECC.
+This will help you better understand encryption in general before examining ECC encryption.
+If you already know about the history of cryptography, feel free to skip to the 521-bit ECC explainer section.

 The earliest known use of any type of encryption was used by Julius Caesar, hence why it is known as the Caesar Cypher.
-It is what is called a substitution cipher as everything is written in plain text but with the letters all shifted in one direction.
+A Caesar Cypher is a substitution cipher where the original text is shifted a certain number of letters over.
 Here’s a very basic example:

-While it is indeed that old, it is still the very basis of all cryptography as everything is some sort of substitution cipher.
-A cipher this easy, however, is pretty easy to break because of how the English language is built.
+While substitution cyphers are old, they are still the basis of all cryptography—all encryption a substitution cipher.
+The example above is pretty easy to break because of how the English language is built.
 Patterns quickly emerge with simple shifts like the Caesar Cipher.
 Here is some text I will encrypt so that you can see the weakness for yourself:

 I will attack the bad guys at noon.